-Below is some important information for international students joining the RNCM.
+Important information for international students joining the RNCM

 In order to help you prepare for departing for the UK, we have created a booklet called Preparing to Start at the RNCM.
-Here you will find useful advice about airport pick-ups, induction and registration, a checklist of documents you need to bring with you, and information about Manchester.
-You can download this from the link on the menu on the right hand side.
+Here you will find useful advice about airport pick-ups, induction and registration, a checklist of documents you need to bring with you, and information about Manchester:

 The British Council also holds pre-departure briefings for students going to the UK to study.
 These sessions will provide students with practical information on living and studying in the UK and give them the opportunity to make contact with other students going to the UK.
 Contact a British Council office in your country for more information and details. .